chiappo98/fast_detector_Response/README.md

 PlotCameras = <yes/no>
 ```
 * `inputFile` must be an absolute path to *sensors.root*.
-* `ProductionFolder` must be an absolute path to the output folder (output folder not included).
+* `ProductionFolder` must be an absolute path to the output folder (without the output folder name).
 * `eventNumber` must be the number of events to simulate in the detector Response simulation.
 * `jobSize` is used to set the number of events to simulate in every job (and the number of submitted jobs as a consequence).
 * `startingEvent` is used to choose the starting entry of the file.